VMBlakelock/saute-and-skewers-greekfood/README.md

 - Android - Samsung Galaxy S10 - Outcome: All is responsive.

 Laptop:
 - Toshiba Satellite C850 - Outcome: All is responsive.

-All devices failed to have the Edit and Delete function correctly but this was due to the development of the routing not working.
+- HP Model I5 - Outcome: All is responsive.

+The only responsive bug the developer found was on the [Techsini](https://techsini.com/multi-mockup/) - Responsive Mock up.
+On the mock up it shows on I pad that the footer is half way up the page, however in Google Dev Tools this is not the case.
+However due to not havimg an Apple Ipad to physically, it cannot be concluded the site is not responsive.

 <hr>